jordanbell2357/jordanbell2357.github.io/_posts/.ipynb_checkpoints/2021-09-05-marrou-checkpoint.md

 category: quotes
 ---

-#### H. I. Marrou, "A History Of Education in Antiquity", Translated by George Lamb, New American Library, 1964
+#### H. I. Marrou, *A History Of Education in Antiquity*, Translated by George Lamb, New American Library, 1964

 ##### Part One, Section 6, "The Masters of the Classical Tradition, I. Plato", pp. 111-112